pnkraemer/diffeqzoo/docs/source/example_notebooks/solve_bvp_with_scipy.md

 There are not many boundary value problem solvers in Python, but SciPy offers one.

-The boundary value problems in the `odezoo` can be plugged into SciPy's solver.
+The boundary value problems in the `diffeqzoo` can be plugged into SciPy's solver.

 ```python
 import inspect